TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *fe_users / be_users*

-        Frontend users :sql:`fe_users` and backend users :sql:`be_users` are the two main types of users in the TYPO3 system.
+        Frontend users :sql:`fe_users` and backend users :sql:`be_users` are the two main types of user in the TYPO3 system.

     ..  _file-reference:
     -   *file reference*

-        A file reference is a reference to a file stored and used within the TYPO3 system.
-A file reference (in comparison to a file copy) is only a pointer to the original file, so when the original file changes, all references will too.
+        A file reference is a reference to a file in the TYPO3 system.
+A file reference (as opposed to a file copy) is a pointer to the original file, so that when the original file changes, all references will too.

     ..  _file-resource:
     -   *file resource*